 Open Bible Data Home About News OET Key

 Note: This view shows ‘verses’ which are not natural language units and hence sometimes only part of a sentence will be visible.
-This view is only designed for doing comparisons of different translations.
-Click on the version abbreviation to see the verse in more of its context.
+Normally the OET discourages the reading of individual ‘verses’, but this view is only designed for doing comparisons of different translations.
+Click on any Bible version abbreviation down the left-hand side to see the verse in more of its context.
+The OET segments on this page are still very early looks into the unfinished texts of the Open English Translation of the Bible.
+Please double-check these texts in advance before using in public.

-OET-LVBy_faith he_left Aiguptos, not having_been_afraid of_the rage of_the king, because/for the invisible one as seeing, he_endured.
+OET-LV By_faith he_left Aiguptos, not having_been_afraid of_the rage of_the king, because/for the invisible one as seeing, he_endured.

-SR-GNTΠίστει κατέλιπεν Αἴγυπτον, μὴ φοβηθεὶς τὸν θυμὸν τοῦ βασιλέως, τὸν γὰρ ἀόρατον ὡς ὁρῶν, ἐκαρτέρησεν.
+SR-GNT Πίστει κατέλιπεν Αἴγυπτον, μὴ φοβηθεὶς τὸν θυμὸν τοῦ βασιλέως, τὸν γὰρ ἀόρατον ὡς ὁρῶν, ἐκαρτέρησεν. ‡

 (Pistei katelipen Aigupton, maʸ fobaʸtheis ton thumon tou basileōs, ton gar aoraton hōs horōn, ekarteraʸsen.)

-Key: yellow:verbs, orange:accusative/object, pink:genitive/possessor, cyan:dative/indirect object.
+Key: khaki:verbs, orange:accusative/object, pink:genitive/possessor, cyan:dative/indirect object.

 Note: Automatic aligning of the OET-RV to the LV is done by some temporary software, hence the OET-RV alignments are incomplete (and may occasionally be wrong).